-- access to a cleared desk or tabletop and comfortable chair.
+access to a cleared desk or tabletop and comfortable chair.
 The areas beneath the desk and chair must be clear.
-(The proctor will check this.) - There can be only limited noise from outside of the examination room (e.g., TV, conversation, music) so it does not interfere with the candidate's ability to write the examination or the ability of the proctor to monitor the exam.
+(The proctor will check this.)
+Prohibited: Testing on beds, sofas, recliners, or other areas where items can be easily hidden is not allowed.

-- The computer and phone must remain plugged in for the duration of the examination. - Landlines, non-required electronics, and any security or recording devices in the room must be turned off. - No one can enter the examination room while the exam is in progress.
+- There can be only limited noise from outside of the examination room (e.g., TV, conversation, music) so it does not interfere with the candidate's ability to write the examination or the ability of the proctor to monitor the exam. - The computer and phone must remain plugged in for the duration of the examination. - Landlines, non-required electronics, and any security or recording devices in the room must be removed or turned off. - No one can enter the examination room while the exam is in progress.